 This software sorts children automatically by birth order and allows you to view people by country, state, county and city.
 Adding facts to your family tree is as simple as copying and pasting.
-You can add facts such as source citations, media items and notes.
+You can add facts like source citations, media items and notes.

-The Sources tab serves as a repository for all your sources.
-The fields within the dialogue windows ask you for information about the sources, and the software formats them into formal citations, which is a massive relief if you're doing professional or academic genealogical research.
-If you fill out data on your source such as title, author and publishing info, FTM 2014 can create a full bibliography with your sources.
+The Sources tab serves as a repository for all of your sources.
+The fields in the dialogue windows ask you for information about the sources, and the software formats them into formal citations.
+This is especially convenient if you're doing professional or academic genealogical research.
+If you provide source data like title, author and publishing info, FTM 2014 can create a full bibliography for you.